reframe-hpc/reframe/docs/tutorial_basics.rst

    rfm_HelloTest_build.err rfm_HelloTest_build.sh  rfm_HelloTest_job.out
    rfm_HelloTest_build.out rfm_HelloTest_job.err   rfm_HelloTest_job.sh

-ReFrame stores in the output directory of the test the build and "job" scripts it generated for building and running the code along with their standard output and error.
+ReFrame stores in the output directory of the test the build and run scripts it generated for building and running the code along with their standard output and error.
 All these files are prefixed with ``rfm_``.